warpme/minimyth2/README.md

 - (11) - mesa nouveau as of 22.2.0 has issue with VAAPI decode on Nvidia ION1/ION2
 - (12) - as of 6.8-rc6 kernel EGLFS in DMABuf mode not works correctly
 - (13) - rkvdec2 is currently in development for this soc
+- (14) - due bug in messon-drm, currently only EGLFS works ok
+- (15) - there is development of new driver offering v4l2_request support on this soc.
+- (16) - new decoser initially supports H264 decoding.
+Other formates will be addedd in future
 ### Video Decoding Test results